Ken Avery begins his 12th year as Gardener.

 At a board meeting of the Friends on April 9th, May 13 at 4:30 PM was set as the date and time of the Shelter dedication.
 Parks superintendent Robert Ruhe and the Park Commissioners were to be invited.

 Below: The 81 x 42 inch table referred to above by Mrs. Faragher.
 It was a gift of Elizabeth Schutt in honor of her mother Clara.
 Mrs. Faragher refers to six benches, several of which are seen in this photo.
-One each were provided by: The Friends, the Kenwood Garden Club, the Men's Garden Club of Minneapolis, the Minneapolis Audubon Society, the Minneapolis Bird Club, and the Woman's Club of Minneapolis.
+One each was provided by the Kenwood Garden Club, the Men's Garden Club of Minneapolis, the Minneapolis Audubon Society, the Minneapolis Bird Club, and the Woman's Club of Minneapolis.
+The Friends provided the sixth in 1976.

 The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 16th, 1970, in the new shelter building.
 As President Cay Faragher had a broken leg, she sent the following message: